martinecker/SkellyUltra/custom_components/skelly_ultra/skelly_ultra_srv/README.md

 **Status Codes:**
 - `200`: Pairing successful
-- `403`: Not running as root and device not paired
+- `403`: Not running as root, no sudo available, and device not paired
 - `503`: D-Bus not available or device not found
 - `400`: Invalid request or pairing failed

+**Note:** If not running as root, the server will automatically attempt to use `sudo` for pairing.
+Ensure your user has sudo privileges (preferably passwordless for automation).

 **Example:**
 ```bash